LachlanWallbridge/casino_ur5_project/README.md

 ## 8.3 Project Novelty

-### Computer Vision: YOLO Dice Detector & Novel Cup Localisation
-The perception system stands out because it pairs a modern, high-accuracy YOLO detector for dice with a geometry-aware method for cup localisation that works reliably without depth sensing.
-A simple baseline might threshold colours or rely on RealSense depth, but both approaches are very sensitive to shadows, reflections and depth noise, especially on cylindrical objects like the cup.

-Our system instead uses a YOLO model trained specifically on our board, providing stable dice detection, rotation estimation and confidence scoring under varied lighting.
-For the cup, we avoid depth noise entirely.
-A colour mask isolates the rim, a rotated bounding box is fitted, and the known footprint of the cup is applied to stabilise the centroid.
-This geometric projection corrects the lateral bias caused by angled camera views and produces a stable world-frame pose for grasping, clearly outperforming RGB or depth-only methods.
+### Diverse Computer Vision Pipeline
+A key novelty of this project is the range of vision techniques used together.
+Many student systems rely on a single method such as YOLO for everything or simple colour masking.
+Our approach uses different tools for different problems, resulting in a much more robust perception stack.

+The CV pipeline combines:

+- **ArUco board localisation** to define a stable world coordinate system with a homography warp that gives 1 px to 1 mm accuracy.
+- **YOLO dice detection** trained specifically on our board, with rotation estimation and confidence filtering.
+- **Geometry based cup localisation** using colour masks, contour analysis, rotated bounding boxes and known object dimensions to avoid depth noise issues.
+- **Chip and player detection** using HSV masks, pixel area heuristics, solidity checks and zone based reasoning.
+- **Pixel to board to world projection** so all detections feed directly into the planner with consistent TF geometry.

+This multi method design shows a clear engineering choice to use the right algorithm for each sub problem.
+It performs significantly better than any single model or thresholding approach and is a major novelty of the system.

-### Brain Node: Multi-Threaded Closed-Loop Control vs. Sequential Open-Loop Logic
+### Brain Node: Threaded Closed Loop Control
-The Brain node’s architecture is a major improvement over a basic sequential controller.
-A simple baseline would process perception, planning and motion one step at a time on a single thread, which often leads to stale detections, unresponsive callbacks and ROS2 deadlocks.

-Our Brain node instead uses a MultiThreadedExecutor with ReentrantCallbackGroups and event-based motion synchronisation.
-This lets perception run continuously in parallel with robot execution, creating a semi-closed-loop setup where object poses remain fresh until a deterministic motion begins.
-By freezing poses only during a committed manoeuvre, the system avoids mid-trajectory jitter while still taking advantage of real-time feedback at all other times.

-This design produces far more stable and predictable behaviour than a simple sequential pipeline, which either locks perception too early or continuously injects noise into the motion process.
+The Brain node improves on a simple sequential pipeline by using a MultiThreadedExecutor with reentrant callback groups.
+Perception runs continuously while robot motion executes, and poses are only frozen during a committed action.
+This avoids stale data, prevents blocking and creates smooth closed loop behaviour.

-### Linear Gripper – Self-Centring Mechanism vs. Standard Parallel Gripper
+### Linear Gripper with Self Centring
-Our rack-and-pinion linear mechanism naturally self-centres objects as the fingers close, dramatically improving the robustness of dice and cup pickups.
-This mechanical design compensates for small localisation errors, eliminates the need for complex finger-alignment planning, and provides consistent gripping force across the entire range.
-Combined with the Teensy-driven servo controller, the gripper achieves reliable, repeatable performance without requiring high-end hardware.
+The rack and pinion mechanism naturally self centres dice and the cup as the jaws close.
+This reduces the need for perfect pose accuracy and makes grasping more forgiving.
+Combined with the Teensy servo controller, the gripper provides consistent reliable performance without expensive hardware.

-### Result
-Together, these improvements in perception, planning, control and hardware create a system that performs far better than a simple baseline.
-The robot achieved 76 out of 80 successful motions across eight game cycles, maintained sub-millimetre dice pickup accuracy (about 0.75 mm), produced random and transparent dice outcomes, and completed each round in roughly 90 seconds with perception updates consistently under one second.
-These results show that the system is not only functional, but highly reliable, efficient and well-engineered for real gameplay.
+### Web Dashboard: Real Time ROS Integrated UI
+The dashboard adds novelty by providing a real time, casino style interface built on rosbridge.
+It streams players, bets, dice results and round outcomes directly from ROS topics.
+This gives users clear feedback without using RViz or ROS tools and mirrors the internal state machine in a clean interactive way.
+The front end is tightly coupled to the perception and Brain nodes, presenting a polished user experience.

 ---